epoch8/vedana.tech/src/content/docs/04-self-host/01-quickstart.md

 ### 5. Configure Grist

-Open Grist at http://localhost:8484 and set up the following before running ETL:

-1. **Add your data** — upload your domain data (structured tables, documents, or both).
-2. **Define your data model** — declare anchors, attributes, and links in the Data Model section.
-3. **Add your golden dataset** — upload evaluation question/answer pairs for retrieval testing.
+Open Grist at http://localhost:8484.
+There you will have three files: Data, Data Model, and Golden Dataset.

-Once Grist is configured, locate API key and ID for API use for each document:
+Now you need to locate the **API key** and **ID for API use** for each document:
 1. Go to **Profile > Settings** and copy API key.
+Update the `GRIST_API_KEY="xxxxxxxxxxxxxxxxxxxxxxxxxx"` value in .env file.
 2. Open a document.
 3. Navigate to **Settings** and copy the ID for API.
 4. Update the `GRIST_*` values in `apps/vedana/.env`.